Not Exactly Gentlemen: Plot

 The story is set in the Dakota Territory during the period leading up to the Great Dakota Boom land rush and specifically references the Black Hills gold rush of 1877.
-The narrative centers on three outlaws: Bull Stanley (Victor McLaglen), Ace Beaudry (Lew Cody), and Bronco Dawson (Robert Warwick).
+The narrative centers on three outlaws: Bull Stanley, Ace Beaudry, and Bronco Dawson.
 They possess rough exteriors and engage in criminal activities, but operate by their own code of honor.
 The narrative explores themes of redemption arc, sacrifice, and the rough-hewn morality sometimes present on the early American frontier.

 As settlers move westward, drawn by the promise of free land, the trio initially sees a prime opportunity for theft, particularly targeting horse herds accompanying the wagon trains.
-Their plans change when they encounter Lee Carlton (Fay Wray).
+Their plans change when they encounter Lee Carlton.
 Her father, Bruce Carlton, was leading a group of settlers toward a fertile valley he intended to claim.
-He has just been murdered by the ruthless gunman Layne Hunter (Franklyn Farnum) and his gang.
+He has just been murdered by the ruthless gunman Layne Hunter and his gang.
 Hunter coveted the horses Carlton possessed and also sought to eliminate any competition for the desirable land.

 The three outlaws find Lee orphaned beside her father's wagon and are unexpectedly moved by her plight.
 Abandoning their predatory intentions, they vow to protect her and ensure she can fulfill her father's dream by reaching the valley and staking her claim when the territory officially opens.
 They become her unlikely guardians, shielding her from the dangers of the trail and the continued threat posed by Hunter, who is determined that Lee should not reach her destination.

-Along the way, Lee meets and develops a romantic relationship with Dan O'Malley (Eddie Gribbon), a forthright young man and possibly a surveyor or newspaperman, who joins their company and supports Lee's cause.
+Along the way, Lee meets and develops a romantic relationship with Dan O'Malley, a forthright young man and possibly a surveyor or newspaperman, who joins their company and supports Lee's cause.

 The story culminates in the chaotic spectacle of the land rush.
 Thousands of settlers on horseback, in wagons, and on foot, surge across the starting line to claim parcels of land.
 Lee and Dan race toward the valley her father had chosen, pursued relentlessly by Layne Hunter and his men.
 Realizing they cannot outrun Hunter indefinitely and protect Lee simultaneously, the three outlaws make a pact to sacrifice themselves.
 In a series of delaying actions, Bull, Ace, and Bronco confront Hunter's gang, using their fighting skills and frontier knowledge to hold back the pursuers.
 Each man falls in turn, gaining precious time for Lee and Dan.

 Due to their guardians' ultimate sacrifice, Lee and Dan reach the valley first and successfully stake their claim.
 Hunter is presumably killed or defeated in the final confrontations.
 Lee Carlton, though mourning the loss of her protectors, secures her future on the land her father envisioned, ready to build a new life with Dan, made possible by the selfless actions of the three men who were not exactly gentlemen.